 The mold technician will be able to provide an estimate after evaluating the extent of the mold issues at hand.

-Condensation buildup within the HVAC systems attract this bacteria and provide the perfect recipe for rapid mold growth; moisture and little light.
+Condensation buildup within the HVAC systems attracts these bacteria and provides the perfect recipe for rapid mold growth; moisture and little light.

 Mold also grows within the ducts and the duct insulation because of exposure to mold spores traveling from other places in the home.